 What we want the Government to do

-The postcode lottery in which some are allowed meaningful visits and others are denied must stop.
-In order to end this inequality we’re calling on the Government to take the following urgent action before more lives are lost through loneliness and isolation:
+We’re calling on the Government to take the following urgent action before more lives are lost through loneliness and isolation:

 Our Roles as Campaign Managers